Everyone loves a good top 10 list, right?

 I will readily admit that I am not a fan of Pandemic.
 Add in a 12-game campaign full of twists, new mechanics, and evolving characters, though, and you get something far better than the original.
-I got this the Christmas after it came out, and my wife and I flew through it in a couple weeks, just devouring the story and loving every minute of it.
+I got Season 1 the Christmas after it came out, and my wife and I flew through it in a couple weeks, just devouring the story and loving every minute of it.
+We did the same thing again when Season 2 came out.
 It is not a perfect game (it’s based on Pandemic, after all), but it represents something truly innovative and engaging in board game design.

 My love of Glass Road is well documented.
-It’s hard say I love an Uwe Rosenberg game more than Agricola, but this is great enough to make it happen, largely because of how much depth it packs into such a short play time.
+It is stellar largely because of how much depth it packs into such a short play time.
 I have played this more than any other Euro in my collection, because it can be played so quickly.
 And through all these plays, I have never grown tired of the game.
 Trying to suss out what cards your opponents are going to play, and playing your own in such a way as to capitalize on that – it’s just brilliant.